Home » Caravans » The costs of owning a static caravan

 How much are second-hand static caravans?

-There’s a thriving market for second-hand caravans.
-Looking on Autotrader in 2022, one in decent condition can cost as little as £5,000 or more than £50,000.
+There’s a thriving market for second-hand caravans, and one in decent condition can cost as little as £5,000 or more than £50,0004.
 Lots of caveats apply, however.
 Before buying one, get someone who knows static caravans to check it for hidden warning signs such as rust, damp, damage or leaks.

 Remember, too, that some holiday parks have an age limit for the caravans they allow on-site.
 It’s vital to check that your purchase isn’t too old if you’re considering moving it to a new location.